stephcrete/REST-API-Design-Guide-Wiki/Error-handling-Warnings.md

 This may be seen as an optimization, but mobile usage scenarios and costly data plans should not be ignored when designing your API.

-# Additional design considerations for warnings
-As you may have noticed in the example above, we do not provide guidance regarding the structure or contents of the warnings.
-This is because it may vary a lot depending on the considered use cases.

-As a rule of thumb though, we recommend including some unique "key/code" to your warnings as these allow your API clients to add more intelligence (and also easily add support for internationalization).

-If you document all warning "keys/codes" in your API specifications, then clients may check for those specific warnings and build a better user experience based on those.

-For example in the case where the e-mail was not defined for a contact, by receiving a warning such as "CONTACT_EMAIL_NOT_DEFINED", the API client could directly propose adding one.

 # Dedicated resource for warnings
 In some cases it might be useful to provide a dedicated resource where your API clients can check for the presence of warnings.
-For example a resource such as: .../contracts/<uuid>warnings).
+For example a resource such as: .../contracts/<uuid>/warnings).

 This MAY be useful for cases where clients should be able to easily check for the presence of warnings without retrieving representations of the entities.